dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 Adding the `base` modifier to the class can help prevent these runtime errors.
-As with `interface`, you can ignore this restriction in the same library where the `base` class or mixin is declared, and then subclasses in the same library will be reminded to implement the private methods.
+As with `interface`, you can ignore this restriction in the same library where the `base` class or mixin is declared.
+Then subclasses in the same library will be reminded to implement the private methods.
 But note that the next section *does* apply: